SQL Data-Type conversion functions

 DATE Format Masks

-Below are the date format masks that you can use with Days, Months and years to convert date into specific format:
+Below are the date format masks that you can use with Days, Months and Years to convert dates into a specific format

 Use format element Y to get last digit of the year.
 Ex, 5